Dabortiz/CyberSecurity/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24-hours:
 Start Time 2024-03-19 4:03:45
 Stop Time 2024-03-20 4:03:45